yroc/css/README.md

 An important concept in the VFM is that of containing block.
 Many box positions and sizes are calculated with respect to the edges of a rectangular box called a containing block.
 In general, generated boxes act as containing blocks for descendant boxes; we say that a box "establishes" the containing block for its descendants, and each box is given a position with respect to its containing block.
 Note: This doesn't imply that boxes are necessarily confined by their containing block; they may "overflow."

 Of course, the devil is in the details; it's nice to have this overall perspective, but you won't feel you understand any of this without knowing all the details -- the actual sizing and layout rules.
 Fasten your safety belt -- it's a long and bumpy ride!

+### Block formatting context
+In a block formatting context, boxes are laid out one after the other, vertically, beginning at the top-left corner of their containing block.